moyano83/Designing-Data-Intensive-Applications/README.md

     * Use a copy-on-write scheme instead of WAL: A modified page is written to a different location, and a new version of the parent pages in the tree is created, pointing at the new location
     * Abreviatting the keys to save space, specially in interior pages which only needs to act as boundaries
-    * Many B- tree implementations therefore try to lay out the tree so that leaf pages appear in sequential order on disk
+    * Many B-tree implementations therefore try to lay out the tree so that leaf pages appear in sequential order on disk
     * Additional pointer to sibling pages might be added to speed scanning
     * Fractal trees variants